nezaboodka/reactronic/README.md

 That is a logical snapshot that does not create a full copy of all the data.

-Compensating transactions are not needed in case of the operation failure, because all the changes made by the operation in its logical snapshot are simply discarded.
+Compensating rollback operations are not needed in case of the operation failure, because all the changes made by the operation in its logical snapshot are simply discarded.
 In case the operation is successfully applied, affected caches are marked as obsolete and corresponding caching functions are re-executed in a proper order (but only when all the data changes are fully applied).